ember-modifier/ember-modifier/README.md

 ```

 We can see by looking at the `setupEventListener` getter that it isn't actually
-returning a value, instead it always returns `undefined`.
+returning a value.
+Instead, it always returns `undefined`.
 However, it also adds
 the `@onClick` argument as an _event listener_ to the button in the template
 when the getter is run, as the template is rendering, which is a _side effect_
 - it is an effect of running the code that doesn't have anything to do with the